ogcio/ogcio-ds/govie-frontend/docs/releasing/testing-and-linting.md

 We use [Jest](https://jestjs.io/), an automated testing platform with an assertion library, and [Puppeteer](https://pptr.dev/) that is used to control [headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).

 ### Component tests
-We write functional tests for every component to check the output of our Nunjucks code.
-These are found in `template.test.js` files in each component directory.
-These Nunjucks tests render the component examples defined in the component yaml files, and assert that the HTML tags, attributes and classes are as expected.
-For example: checking that when you pass in an `id` to the component using the Nunjucks macro, it outputs the component with an `id` attribute equal to that value.

 If a component uses JavaScript, we also write functional tests in a `[component name].test.js` file, for example [checkboxes.test.js](../../src/govie/components/checkboxes/checkboxes.test.js).
 These component tests check that interactions, such as a mouse click, have the expected result.

 You should also test component Javascript logic with unit tests, in a `[component name].unit.test.mjs` file.
 These tests are better suited for testing behind-the-scenes logic, or in cases where the final output of some logic is not a change to the component markup.